amper5and/secrets.js/README.md

 To supply your own PRNG, use `secrets.setRNG()`.
 It expects a Function of the form `function(bits){}`.
 It should compute a random integer between 1 and 2^bits-1.
 The output must be a String of length `bits` containing random 1's and 0's (cannot be ALL 0's).
 When `secrets.setRNG()` is called, it tries to check the PRNG to make sure it complies with some of these demands, but obviously it's not possible to run through all possible outputs.
 So make sure that it works correctly.

 If you are just planning on using `secrets.combine()` or `secrets.newShare()`, then no PRNG is required.
 It is only used by the `secrets.share()` and `secrets.random()` functions.

+NOTE: In a near-future version of secrets.js, the requirement for the PRNG function will be less convoluted.
+It probably will just have to return a random integer between 1 and `max`, or something like that.

 #### secrets.random( bits )
 Compute a random `bits`-length string, and output it in hexadecimal format. `bits` must be an integer greater than 1.